axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 ## Bloom Filters for Ethereum Logs

 One thing to consider is that while the `newHeads` method simply returns all the transactions in a block, the `logs` subscription method has much more data to filter through, since one transaction may contain tens of logs.
-Ethereum efficiently searches through all the logs across a block’s transactions by computing (per block) a fixed-size 2048-bit bloom filter (0s and 1s), usually represented in 512 hexadecimal characters (256-bytes).
+An Ethereum client like Geth can efficiently search for relevant logs across a block’s transactions by computing (per block) a fixed-size 2048-bit bloom filter (0s and 1s), usually represented in 512 hexadecimal characters (256-bytes).
 Bloom filters save time when checking for membership in a set (e.g. *Did any USDC transfers happen in this block?*), as we will demonstrate below.

-The main idea is to set certain indices of a 2048-bit array to 1, based on hashes of the log data, keeping the remaining bits at 0.
+The main idea is to set certain indices of a 2048-bit array to 1, based on hashes of a log entry's data, keeping the remaining bits at 0.
 For instance, let's say hashing the USDC contract address gives a hash that implies setting the first 3 indices to 1.
 If the next block's bloom filter is anything other than 111..... (say 011..... or 001.....) we can safely conclude there are no USDC transfers in the *entire* block.
 Formally, bloom filters reduce membership checks to $$O(1)$$ time instead of $$O(N)$$, using only $$O(1)$$ space (in fact, just 2048-bits).
-It may have false positives (e.g. if hash of WBTC contract address also sets the first 3 indices to 1, USDC and WBTC logs are indistinguishable), but more importantly no false negatives.
+It may have false positives (e.g. if the hash of WBTC's contract address also happens to set the first 3 indices to 1, USDC and WBTC logs are indistinguishable to the bloom filter), but more importantly no false negatives.

-We can query for a block's bloom filter in Python as such: `bloom_filter_hex=brownie.web3.eth.get_block(16234672)["logsBloom"].hex()`
+Let's visualize this with a real example.
+We query a block's bloom filter in Python with: `bloom_filter_hex=brownie.web3.eth.get_block(16234672)["logsBloom"].hex()`

 For instance, block 16234672 has the following bloom filter in hex format: